Camillo Benso, Count of Cavour: Prime Minister of Italy

 In 1861, Victor Emmanuel II declared the Kingdom of Italy, making Cavour Prime Minister of Italy.
 Cavour had many difficult issues to consider, including how to create a national military, which legal institutions should be retained in what locations, and especially the future of Rome.
 Most Italians thought Rome must be the capital of a united Italy, but this conflicted with the temporal power of the Pope and also the independence of the Church.
 Cavour believed that Rome should remain the seat of "a free church in a free state", which would maintain its independence but give up temporal power.
 These issues would become known as the "Roman Question".
-Still Austrian Venetia was also a problem.
+Venetia, still Austrian, was also a problem.
 Cavour recognized that Venice must be an integral part of Italy but refused to take a stance on how to achieve it, saying "Will the deliverance of Venice come by arms or diplomacy?
 I do not know.
 It is the secret of Providence."
 A motion approving of his foreign policy passed by a huge majority, basically only opposed by left-wing and right-wing extremist groups.